zavalab/ADAM_Documentation/input_files.md

 </p>

 <p>
-    Unlike existing technologies, **pseudo technologies** are not physical techology sites and thus do not require installation or operational costs.
-Instead, **pseudo technologies represent natural processes such as the release of nutrients into the soil**.
+    Unlike existing technologies, <b>pseudo technologies</b> are not physical techology sites and thus do not require installation or operational costs.
+Instead, <b>pseudo technologies represent natural processes such as the release of nutrients into the soil</b>.
 For example, when struvite, a phosphorus-based fertilizer, is applied to cropfields, the crops do not use the struvite directly.
 Instead, the struvite releases phosphorus, and the phosphorus is then taken up by crops.
 ADAM defines this process through a pseudo technology which transforms strufite into phsophorus.
 </p>

 <br>